 When it’s not blazing hot outside, Hyde Park residents can enjoy the basketball and tennis courts for public use at Shipe Park.

 Central Austin Realtor Specializing in Hyde Park

-Raymond Stoklosa and Rebecca Jacks are Central Austin Realtors specializing in Hyde Park homes.
-Whether you’re looking to buy or sell a home in Hyde Park, Raymond and Rebecca know the area well and have the experience and tools necessary to make your next real estate transaction stress free.
+Rebecca Jacks and Raymond Stoklosa are Central Austin Realtors specializing in Hyde Park homes.
+Whether you’re looking to buy or sell a home in Hyde Park, Rebecca and Raymond know the area well and have the experience and tools necessary to make your next real estate transaction stress free.
 For more info about who we are and how we work, check out Buying a Home in Hyde Park and Selling a Home in Hyde Park.